vincios/rpi-setup-old/Pi Configurations - 1. General Setup.md

 Do not follow the last part ("Setting up Deluge as a service").<br>
 Don't forget to add the alias in the `.bash_aliases` file.

-# Backups and restores
-In case of factory reset, don't forget to backup this services.
-And then to restore them!

-## Home Assistant

-## Immich
-To backup and restore the Immich database, follow the official ``
 # Useful commands
 ## List active processes
 Simple